ascholerChemeketa/cs160Reader/_sources/CSPDecisionsSimulations/turtleRandom.rst

     from turtle import *
     import random
     becca = Turtle()

+    # pick a random size
     squareSize = random.randrange(50, 200)
+    # draw a square using that size
     drawSquare(becca, squareSize)

 Note that although we want the size of the square to be random, it is important that all the